marlonecobos/nichevol/README.md

 ### Preparing data for analyses

-Before starting playing with the functions consider that **nichevol** allows distinct ways to prepare data depending on the user needs.
+Before starting to play with the functions consider that **nichevol** allows distinct ways to prepare data depending on the user needs.
 The example data downloaded before can be used with the functions designed to work with multiple variables and all taxa at the time